Buyer’s Guide to Hay Equipment

 Tedders come in all sizes, from 6 feet wide to over 20 feet wide for large tractors.
 They don’t use much horsepower, so most any tractor with a PTO can run them.
 They come in both tow behind designs and 3-point connection.
 The advantage of the 3-point connection is that they can be lifted over obstacles like windrows, and they can be more easily transported.
 The disadvantage of the 3-point connection is that some tractors may have trouble lifting them.

-The best rake design for use as a tedder is the Molon Power Rake.
+The best rake design for use as a tedder is the Ibex belt rake.
 Switching from rake to tedder with this machine only takes a few seconds, and they truly spread the hay evenly as a tedder should.
-If you don’t want to buy a separate tedder, the Molon rake will be your best bet.
+If you don’t want to buy a separate tedder, the Ibex rake will be your best bet.

 The choices for hay rakes are many.
 Different regions of the country seem to prefer different styles of rakes.
 The four most prominent styles are wheel rakes, parallel bar (rollabar) rakes, rotary rakes, and belt rakes.